jasonshi5310/minsetcover/README.md

 # minsetcover
-Implementation of minset cover in Java
+Implementation of minset cover in Java.
+This is an homework for CSE 373 in Stony Brook University.

 I used backtracking algorithm in this homework to exhaustively find all possible solutions and determine the best one.
 To get a working program is easy but an efficient one is hard.
 The hardest part I think is pruning, trying to avoid as much unnecessary backtracking as possible.